 For now, Magento recommends all users, especially, the store owners to employ robust security measures to protect their online shops.
 They advise using WAF, bot detection systems, and anti brute force measures to prevent any abusive events.

-Besides, they also warn the store owners about the possible suspension of their PayPal accounts owing to recurrent automated operations.
+They also warn the store owners about the possible suspension of their PayPal accounts owing to recurrent automated operations.
 Thus, they may contact PayPal to know about any active security measures to avoid such happenings.

 Latest posts by Abeerah Hashim (see all)